AliceCasali/NeuralNetwork_OOD/README.md

 # NeuralNetwork_OOD
-Analysis of out of didtribution example inside a convolutional neural network
+Analysis of out of distribution examples with a convolutional neural network